 This immersion is closed to students majoring in psychology.

-The program code for Psychology Immersion is PSYC-IM.
+The plan code for Psychology Immersion is PSYC-IM.

 Introduction to the field of psychology.
 Provides a survey of basic concepts, theories, and research methods.
 Topics include: thinking critically with psychological science; neuroscience and behavior; sensation and perception; learning; memory; thinking, language, and intelligence; motivation and emotion; personality; psychological disorders and therapy; and social psychology.
 Lecture (Fall, Spring, Summer).